 The Francis Crick Institute

-The intricate design prompted us to develop bespoke software as well as a structural model which could be loaded onto a central BIM system which was identified as an exemplar of best practice within the UK.
-The whole team operated full BIM models, led by HOK International who started 3D modelling at around Stage C, with the remaining consultants beginning to exchange information after Stage D.
+The intricate design of the Crick prompted us to develop bespoke software as well as a structural model which could be loaded onto a central BIM system which was identified as an exemplar of best practice within the UK.
+The whole team operated full BIM models, led by HOK International.

 A multidisciplinary research facility in steel and concrete with 17 m deep basement

 UKCMRI Construction Ltd